Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 In the response, look for `"name"` and `"provisioningState": "Succeeded"`.
 Note that this step can take 10-15 minutes and will show `"provisioningState": "Pending"` at first.

-### D. Attach the Arc cluster to the orchestrator workspace
+### E. FL Admin attaches the Arc cluster to the orchestrator workspace

-**This step should be run by the FL Admin.** The `ml` Azure CLI extension (_a.k.a._ Azure ML CLI v2) will be required.
+The `ml` Azure CLI extension (_a.k.a._ Azure ML CLI v2) will be required.
 It can be installed _via_ `az extension add --name ml`.
 See [over there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public) for more details on installation.

 1. First, we'll need to create a user-assigned identity (uai) for the soon-to-be-created Azure ML attached compute.
 We recommend creating it in the workspace resource group, and using a name of the form: `uai-<azureml-compute-name>`, where `<azureml-compute-name>` will be reused shortly and will be the name of the attached compute in Azure ML.
 Just run the following command with the proper parameter values.
     ```bash
     az identity create --name uai-<azureml-compute-name> --resource-group <workspace-resource-group>
     ```
 2. Then, we are ready to attach the Arc cluster to the orchestrator workspace, or in other words _to create an Azure ML attached compute pointing to the Arc cluster_.
 Just run the following command with the proper parameter values.
-(Detailed instructions for this phase, including steps for verification or for slightly different use cases can be found [there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-to-workspace?tabs=cli).)
+    > (Detailed instructions for this phase, including steps for verification or for slightly different use cases can be found [there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-to-workspace?tabs=cli).)

     ```bash
     az ml compute attach --resource-group <workspace-resource-group> --workspace-name <workspace-name> --type Kubernetes --name <azureml-compute-name> --resource-id "/subscriptions/<subscription-id>/resourceGroups/<connected-cluster-resource-group>/providers/Microsoft.Kubernetes/connectedClusters/<Azure-Arc-enabled-k8s-resource-name>" --identity-type UserAssigned --user-assigned-identities "subscriptions/<subscription-id>/resourceGroups/<workspace-resource-group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/uai-<azureml-compute-name>" --no-wait
     ```